tobischulz/rsync-backup-server/README.md

 ```

 This package should work with every laravel queue system.
 Currently i tested it only with database.
 Make sure your migrations has been run for database queue driver.

+You can publish the queue migrations with this artisan command: `php artisan queue:table`

 ## Usage